 For us this means that we have Thrive embedded within our whole school ethos, we passionately believe in and deliver a creative curriculum which builds children's social and emotional resilience.

-With the support of our Thrive Practitioner, Mrs Drake and Thrive-Online, adults learn how to help children and young people to:
+With the support of our Thrive Practitioner, Mrs Kapoen and Thrive-Online, adults learn how to help children and young people to:

 - feel good about themselves